 The ad does not hurt any religious sentiments.
 It does not insult either Hinduism or Islam.

 The ad’s focal setting is the ‘Godh-Barai’ ceremony, an important ritual in Hindu households.
 The Muslim mother-in-law wants to be part of the Hindu ritual and initiate it for the sake of her daughter-in-law’s happiness.
-This is a progressive and empathetic mother-in-law who respects her daughter-in-law’s Hindu roots and faith.
+This is a progressive and an empathetic mother-in-law who respects her daughter-in-law’s Hindu roots and faith.

 It is inclusive